AdaCore/training_material/courses/comprehensive_rust_training/100_generics/04_trait_bounds.rst

           (a.clone(), a.clone())
       }

     - It declutters the function signature if you have many parameters.
     - It has additional features making it more powerful.

       -  If someone asks, the extra feature is that the type on the left of :rust:`:` can be arbitrary, like :rust:`Option<T>`.

--  Note that Rust does not (yet) support specialization.
-For example, given the original :rust:`duplicate`, it is invalid to add a specialized :rust:`duplicate(a: u32)`.